PMI · PMI-PBA

 The certification is particularly valuable as organizations increasingly demand analysts who can operate across both agile and traditional project environments.
 It serves as a differentiator in competitive job markets and provides a clear pathway toward advanced PMI credentials such as the PgMP or PfMP.
 Maintaining the credential requires 60 PDUs every three years, which encourages ongoing professional development and keeps certified professionals current with evolving business analysis practices.

-5 sample questions with correct answers and explanations.
+5 sample questions with answers and explanations.
 Start a practice session to test yourself across all 846 questions.

 Explanation